 After the media learned that Bullteproof Securities failed to obtain a license to operate (or carry weapons) in Wisconsin, they left the site.
 However, the media have reported that GTAC plans to rehire them once they have obtained the necessary licenses.
 In response to this alarming situation, the Sierra Club filed a complaint with the Iron County DA and the Wisconsin Department of Safety and Professional Servicesin mid July.
 Unfortunately, the Iron County DA declined to press charges, and the WI DSPS granted Bulletproof's operating permit.
 Moreover, Sen. Tom Tiffany has introduced SB 278, which would allow GTAC to exclude the public from accessing 3,500 acres of Managed Forest Land near the mine site without requiring the landowner to forfeit substantial tax benefits.

 The Mining Site:

-The proposed mine site was in the Penokee Range, in the heart of Wisconsin's North Woods and the Bad River Watershed.
-It was near one of the most beautiful and environmentally sensitive parts of Wisconsin, the Copper Falls State Park on the shores of Lake Superior .
+The proposed mine site is in the Penokee Range, in the heart of Wisconsin's North Woods and the Bad River Watershed.
+It is near one of the most beautiful and environmentally sensitive parts of Wisconsin, the Copper Falls State Park on the shores of Lake Superior .